BananaPukeh/ac3-video-converter/readme.md

 | replace_original | No       | true    | Should the original file be replaced?
 Mostly used for testing |
 | telegram_token   | No       | ""      | Telegram bot token                                            |
 | telegram_chat_id | No       | ""      | Telegram chat id                                              |

+# Running it locally
+If you want to run it locally, I suppose you know what you are doing.

+Tested on Python 3.8.5

+`pip install -r requirements.txt`

+Note Before running:

+The script uses environment variables to locate your library, interval time and other settings.
+Make sure the script can find them.
+For testing purposes it is reccomended to use `./demo_libraries/movies;./demo_libraries/shows` as value for `libraries` with your own content.
+I used VSCode for developing and added them to `./vscode/launch.json`